-- 5. Places will then be randomly allocated (refer to admission arrangements on page 10) to applicants living within the designated priority area.\\(explanation on the next page) - 6.
+- 4. Children whose parent is a qualified teacher for a minimum of 0.6fte (16.5 hours teaching staff) who has been employed at the school concerned for two or more years at the time of application and/or children of any member of staff who has been recruited to fill a vacancy for which there is a demonstrable skill shortage (refer to note {iii}).
+If in any of the categories 1, 2, 3 or 4 where there are more applicants than there are places available, priority will be given to applicants who live nearest the school on the basis described in 6 below.
+If there are two or more applicants in categories 1, 2, 3 or 4 who live at exactly the same distance from the school, the offer of a place will be decided by random allocation. - 5.
+Places will then be randomly allocated (refer to admission arrangements on page 10) to applicants living within the designated priority area.(explanation on the next page) - 6.
 If places remain, offers will be made to other applicants living outside the priority area with priority ordered by proximity to the school.
 The distance from home to school will be calculated as a straight-line to the main entrance of the school building used by pupils.
 The Council will have the measuring point identified by each community school and will use its computerised measuring system to determine the distance.
 The child living closest to the school will receive the highest priority.
 Accessibility by car or public transport will be disregarded'.
 If applicants share the same address point (for example, those who live in the same block of flats or shared house) priority will be determined by random allocation.
 If two or more applicants live at exactly the same distance from the school, the offer of a place will be decided by random allocation.

 Routes will be measured to four decimal places when necessary.
 If, in the unlikely event that two or more applicants live at exactly the same distance from the school, the offer of a place will be decided by random allocation.

-\\The designated priority area - The priority area is indicated on the previous page.
-The address you provide in your application must be your child's permanent address on close of applications, 15 January 2024.
+The designated priority area - The priority area is indicated on the previous page.
+The address you provide in your application must be your child's permanent address on close of applications, 15 January 2026.
 You must not use a business address, childminder's or relative's address or any address other than your home address.
 Only in circumstances where the relative or carer has legal guardianship, and is the main carer, will a different address be considered as the main residence.
 Evidence will be requested to support this arrangement.

 If you have a genuine 50/50 share care arrangement with your child's other parent, it will be for you to determine the address that will be used as the main address for your child's application.
 Only one address will be used throughout the application process.
-If you are in receipt of Child Tax Credit, the address of the parent making the claim will normally be used for the purpose of the application.
+If you are in receipt of Child Tax Credit/Universal Credit, the address of the parent making the claim will normally be used for the purpose of the application.